Maulanafred/Maulanafred/README.md

 🔭 I’m currently working on...
-A magic-themed game where a magical girl is lost in a forest Enhancing game mechanics in Unity, including custom VFX, enemy AI, and a dynamic scoring system
+A magic-themed game where a magical girl is lost in a forest Enhancing game mechanics in Unity, including UI/UX Implements, dynamic scoring system

 🌱 I’m currently learning...
 Advanced Unity features like 3D audio and graphics quality settings